denesdata/roem/README.md

 Weboldalunk célja, hogy segítséget nyújtson a gazdasági és politikai döntéshozóknak azáltal, hogy tényadatokra alapozva, folyamatosan frissítve ismerteti az aktuális helyzetet és támpontot nyújtson a romániai előrejelzési szcenáriók kialakításához a társadalom, az alkalmazottak, a vállalatok és az ellátási láncok védelme érdekében.
 ## 💻 Build
 To learn about the technologies used or build a similar site like this you can follow the instructions on the [Wiki](https://github.com/denesdata/covid19-romania/wiki) page.
 If you discovered any bugs or have any specific suggestions or feature reqests please use the [Issues](https://github.com/denesdata/covid19-romania/issues) page.
+## 📊 Data
+We maintain a [data repository](https://github.com/denesdata/roeim/tree/master/data) updated daily that contains the data displayed on the site in a standardized format.
+You can read about this more [here](https://github.com/denesdata/roeim/wiki/5.-Data).
 ## ✉ Contact
 For any technical or visualization-related questions you may contact [Dénes](mailto:mail@csaladen.es).
 For economics-related queries and anything else about the site content, or further collaborations, you may contact [Levente](mailto:levente.szasz@econ.ubbcluj.ro).
 - [B&aacute;lint Csaba](https://www.linkedin.com/in/csaba-b%C3%A1lint-cfa-16b9a665/)